 But what if you have accessibility needs?
-How can you be confident that you’ll find places to visit in York that will be accessible to you?
+How can you be confident that you’ll find places to visit in Glasgow that will be accessible to you?

 Our list of 5 accessible places to visit in Glasgow is here to help you be prepared, whether you need:

 - step-free access

 - wheelchair access

 - ramps and lifts

 - a hearing loop

 - information on light and noise levels.